 Puzzling World is a great value attraction that is suitable for the whole family (but it’s certainly not just for people with kids).
 Here is where you can book Puzzling World tickets ($18 for a child and $25 for an adult).
 If you prefer to book directly, you can visit the Puzzling World website.
 Even if you aren’t keen to visit, I’d still suggest grabbing a coffee at the café.
 Puzzling World is located on the main road out of Wānaka (towards Cromwell, Christchurch, Mount Cook etc) and is probably a bit far to walk from town for most people.
 Nearby you’ll find the Mount Iron Track, a popular hiking trail with nice views over Wānaka and the surrounding scenery.

 Are you planning a trip to New Zealand?
 Check out our South Island itinerary!

 We were hosted by Puzzling World.
-All thoughts and opinions are my own.
+All thoughts and opinions are our own.